 It is in giving that we receive.
 As a volunteer for St. Francis Hospice, you will have opportunities to give so much of yourself and receive so much more in return.
-St. Francis Hospice is Hawaii’s first and largest hospice program, and this provides opportunities to serve in so many different ways.
+St. Francis Hospice is Hawaii’s first hospice program, and this provides opportunities to serve in so many different ways.
 The following are some of the activities you may be involved with as a volunteer for St. Francis Hospice:

 - Complementary therapies such as massage, music, pets and aromatherapy.